Teaching

 Objective:

-After a positive attendance of the course, students are able to
+After successful completion of the course, students are able to

-• apply practices and use tools for the implementation of programs,
+• apply practices and tools during the implementation of small programms

 View on TISS